vickstrom/automation-of-model-evaluation/README.md

 * Trains the model,
 * Evaluates it.

-After all of these steps are done, it saves the result to a file to a folder.
+After all of these steps are done, it saves the result to a file.
 In our case, it is saved as `result.txt` with a JSON object containing the loss and accuarcy.
 ```python
 # result.txt
 {'loss': 1, 'accuracy': 1}